Poofy1/CADBUSI-Database/README.md

 ## Usage / Modes
-- Within the `main.py` script you must select ONE of the four tasks to complete.
+- When running `main.py`, you will be presented with 4 modes.
 Each mode will conduct a specific task.

 - `DEVELOP_DATABASE`: This process involves many steps and may take a significant amount of time to complete.
 In case of errors, checkpoints have been added to incrementally prompt the user which steps they need to process.
 The steps are as follows:
     - DCM Parsing: Processes the input dicom files by converting metadata to csv and export the images.